 - A carbemazepine type drug that is a newer addition to the list of options and may have fewer side-effects, but can affect your blood sodium and must be monitored.

-There are many other drugs (mostly those for seizures) which have also been tested.
+There are many other medications (mostly those for seizures) which can sometimes be helpful.
 Your neurologist or primary care physician can help you select and use the right drug in the right doses to get the desirable effect.
 Many people who suffer from trigeminal neuralgia successfully treat this condition for many years with medication.

 If Medication Doesn’t Work